Abomination: The Nemesis Project

 Abomination: The Nemesis Project, released in the United States as Abomination, is a real-time tactics/action video game released in 1999.
-In the game, the player leads a team of eight genetically altered supersoldiers (marines) to defeat an infestation of a global genetic plague which slowly turns into a superorganism.
+In the game, the player leads a team of eight genetically altered super soldiers (marines) to defeat an infestation of a global genetic plague which slowly turns into a superorganism.

 Abomination was met with mixed reception, with the game's A.I. being the most primary of grievances.